mpflutter/mpflutter_wechat_plugins/socket/README.md

-# mpflutter_wechat_webview
+# mpflutter_wechat_socket

-The web-view widget in wechat miniprogram
+The socket adapter in wechat miniprogram